-Sydney College of Divinity (SCD) Graduate Research School candidates have access to any SCD Member Institution (MI) library, including its books, journals, and electronic resources.
+Sydney College of Divinity (SCD) Graduate Research School candidates have access to the SCD Member Institution (MI) library, including its books, journals, and electronic resources.
 The Sydney College of Divinity Library comprises of ten libraries.

 Full-time and part-time candidates are provided AUD$500 and AUD$250 per semester respectively to spend